 The FDA has linked 400 deaths to Xarelto, but there are likely hundreds more.
 According to healthcare officials, Xarelto has been linked to more severe and fatal bleeding incidents than any other blood thinner.

 Is there a lawsuit against Xarelto?

 A Kentucky lady who was given Xarelto to treat her atrial fibrillation eventually required hospitalization for serious gastrointestinal bleeding, prompting the first Xarelto lawsuit to be initiated.

-Following her, numerous Xarelto lawsuits were filed against the Xarelto manufacturers.
+Following her, numerous Xarelto claims were filed against the Xarelto manufacturers.
 The first six attempted cases all resulted in favorable verdicts for the drug companies.

 Why is there a Xarelto blood thinner lawsuit?

-The majority of the Xarelto blood thinner lawsuit claimed that the three defendants – Johnson & Johnson, Janssen Pharmaceutical, and Bayer Corporation – marketed the drug, knowing it had fatal side effects.
+The majority of the Xarelto blood thinners lawsuit claimed that the three defendants – Johnson & Johnson, Janssen Pharmaceutical, and Bayer Corporation – marketed the drug, knowing it had fatal side effects.

 They not only failed to warn patients of these negative side effects, but they also failed to warn them that there was no antidote.